oreillyross/coding-patterns/README.md

     -

 * Key to reasoning about tree like structures is to think from the perspective of a node.
 Get inside recursive leap of faith logic.
+* Your first inuition to solving a path finding problem in a tree like data structure is to solve this recursively

 ```
   // TEMPLATE FOR DFS on TREE